By Team Tomorrow

 Fortunately, there is a way to make sure that your wishes are followed if you are ever in a situation where you are receiving medical care but unable to communicate your wishes.
 It’s called an advance healthcare directive.

 An advance healthcare directive, like insurance, is something that you should have in case things go wrong, but that you hope you will not need.
 It is like a health care power of attorney and a living will combined.
+If you don’t have a will you can get your free legal will here.

 An advance healthcare directive allows you to set forward your end-of-life wishes if you are unconscious or otherwise unable to communicate.
 You can grant someone medical power of attorney in the document and also specify your preferences for a number of different decisions.